Conflict & Resolution

 Self-Awareness

-Your brain doesn't passively record reality; it generates a constant predictive model of the world and only updates it when the evidence forces a correction.
+Your brain doesn't record reality, it generates a continuous prediction of it, and only bothers to update when the evidence forces a correction.
+What you experience as reality is, in the most precise scientific sense, a hallucination.

 Reference